AlexanderHaislip/OpenStackTimeline/README.md

 https://github.com/termie/pinet/contributors?from=2010-04-03&to=2010-05-29&type=c

-###Anso Team marks repository public, announces first release of novacc.org
+###Anso Team Makes its Repository Public and Announces the First Release of novacc.org
 28 May 2010

 http://web.archive.org/web/20100620230941/http://novacc.org/